Find Cheap Homeowners Insurance Quotes in Your Area

 Until its health dangers were discovered, asbestos' insulating properties meant that it was used in many places throughout homes, especially in areas where insulation or temperature regulation are important.
 However, you are not likely to have asbestos in any part of your home that was built or added after the 1980s, as the material was phased out during that time.

 Possible locations of asbestos in your home include:

 - Around stoves, boilers, water heaters and fireplaces

 Unfortunately, it's not possible to identify whether your home contains asbestos on your own.
 If you are concerned about the presence of asbestos in your home, you'll have to contact a professional to do an inspection.

 Depending on how prevalent asbestos is in your home, removing it can cost thousands of dollars, especially if you need to remove it from multiple rooms or areas.
 Asbestos removal requires specialized equipment and training to make sure that all the asbestos dust is collected safely.

-Unlike other home repairs where you may be able to do it yourself for a lower cost, you should not try to remove asbestos yourself.
+Unlike other home repairs that you may be able to do yourself for a lower cost, you should not try to remove asbestos.
 Professionals who deal with asbestos removal are trained to minimize contamination and to prevent spreading asbestos dust in your home.
-They will also make the area clean.
+They will also clean the area.
 In fact, removing asbestos without training is very likely to add more contaminants to your home than simply leaving the asbestos in place.